mikeumus/eloquent-javascript-with-mikeumus/program_structure,_chapter_2.md

 # # # #
 ```

-When you have a program that generates this pattern, define a variable size = 8 and change the program so that it works for any size, outputting a grid of the given width and height.
+When you have a program that generates this pattern, define a variable `size = 8` and change the program so that it works for any `size`, outputting a grid of the given width and height.

 // Your code here.